giovannabbottino/notebook/_docs/data_structure/list/stack.md

 // Stack * stack = createStack();
 ```

-We can get the first item in the Stack with the *top* as follown:
+We can get the first item in the Stack with the *top* as follows:

 ```c
 stack->top;